ThantSinTun009/ThantSinTun009/README.md

 ## About Me

-- Passionate about **building intelligent systems**
-- Interested in **Machine Learning, Deep Learning & Neural Networks**
+Passionate about building intelligent systems with interests in Machine Learning, Deep Learning, and Neural Networks.

-- Currently learning **Python, ML algorithms, Time-series Analysis and Deep Learning architectures**
+Currently learning Python, ML algorithms, time-series analysis, and deep learning architectures.

-- Self-taught learner who enjoys solving **real-world problems**
-- Goal: grow into a responsible **AI practitioner**
+A self-driven learner aiming to become a responsible AI practitioner.

 ---
 ## Connect with Me